-We think of Lake Tahoe as the San Diego of winter locales.
-There tends to be either an active storm, or clear, blue skies and relatively warm temps (re: in the mid-40’s).
+We like to think of Lake Tahoe as the San Diego of winter locales.
+There tends to be either an active storm or clear, blue skies and relatively warm temps (re: in the mid-40’s).
 This isn’t the rule, of course, but it happens pretty often.

 When does it snow in Lake Tahoe?